justgage/budget/README.md

 # Building

-There's a binary included for 64bit linux, but you can build one for your system if you have `elixir` installed and run `mix escript.build`
+you can build a binary for your system if you have `elixir` installed and run `mix escript.build` (I'm assuming you have Elixir installed), just note that binaries will still not run without the Erlang vm installed (this should be there if you installed Elixir).

-NOTE: this requires the Erlang runtime.